stefenphelps/stefenphelps.com/src/pages/blog/migrate-hubspot-blog-to-wordpress.md

 ---
-title: "How To Migrate Your HubSpot Blog to WordPress"
+title: 'How To Migrate Your HubSpot Blog to WordPress'
+description: "HubSpot makes it extremely difficult to export your blog posts in a usable form.
+It's built-in export tool only exports the page title and URLs.
+The website export tool exports all the static HTML files.
+Neither of these are useful when you need to import your data into a WordPress Database."
-publishDate: "2018-01-12"
+publishDate: '2018-01-12'
 categories:
-  - "how-to"
+  - 'how-to'
-  - "hubspot"
+  - 'hubspot'
-  - "wordpress"
+  - 'wordpress'
-heroImage: "/blog/hubspot-to-wordpress.png"
+heroImage: '/blog/hubspot-to-wordpress.png'
 author: Stefen Phelps
 layout: '../../layouts/BlogPost.astro'
 ---